Intoxication- doctors must to know!

 The adsorption capacity ratio of Enterosgel to xerogel for HSA is 28.5:1.
 This result indicates existence of two mechanisms of adsorption by Enterosgel, (1) physical adsorption of low and medium molecular weight solutes, and (2) co-precipitation in the gel of compounds of high molecular weight, such as blood plasma proteins, enzymes, and bacterial toxins.

 When choosing a drug, the doctor must take into account the following requirements for available enterosorbents:

 - high adsorption efficiency with full safety and non-toxicity; good biocompatibility with the tissues;

 - high sorption capacity towards the substances removed; selective sorption of medium-weight toxic metabolites;

 - no damaging effect on the mucous membrane of the stomach and intestines; no impact or a positive impact on the process of secretion and intestinal microbiocenosis;

 - convenient pharmaceutical form.

-The history of use of enterosorbents dates back for thousands of years: in Egypt over three thousand years ago, charcoal was applied for outdoor and indoor use.
+The history of use of gastro adsorbents dates back for thousands of years: in Egypt over three thousand years ago, charcoal was applied for outdoor and indoor use.
 In the late 1970s a new generation of sorbents appeared, with high and selective sorption capacity for metabolites and toxic substances.
-There is a growing interest in enterosorbent connected with the deteriorating state of the environment, especially in the large cities, where environmental hazards exceed the allowed bounds, and foods do not meet the standards.
-Currently, the value of enterosorption in nutrition and dietetics increases.
-Per os administration is the most effective for enterosorbents, as sorption process begins in the stomach, and concludes in the small intestine.
+There is a growing interest in our company enterosorbent products connected with the deteriorating state of the environment, especially in the large cities, where environmental hazards exceed the allowed bounds, and foods do not meet the standards.